Here’s How to Identify Counterfeit Tickets

 - When it comes to buying resale tickets off of secondary ticketing websites, rest assured that all Tickets on Ticketmaster’s resale platforms are authentic.
 If you are looking elsewhere, you must make sure you’re dealing with a reputable business.
 Here are some things to look for:

+Cover the code!
 We cannot express this point enough, please do NOT take photos of your ticket stubs and post them on social media sites.
-This is the perfect way for scalpers to rip these tickets right off you.
+This is the perfect way for nefarious brokers to rip these tickets right off you.
 We want you to enjoy this experience, it’s meant for you.
 So please take the extra precautions so you can enjoy the night and avoid heartache.
+Read more about #CoverTheCode